refraction-networking/utls/README.md

 This is not a problem, if you fully control the server and turn unsupported things off on server side.
 * Parroting could be imperfect, and there is no parroting beyond ClientHello.
 #### Compatibility risks of available parrots
-This package allows ClientHello messages to parrot popular browsers.
-There are few caveats to this parroting:
- * We are forced to offer ciphersuites and tls extensions setups that are not supported by crypto/tls.
- This is not a problem, if you fully control the server.
- * Parroting could be imperfect, and there is no parroting beyond ClientHello.\

 | Parrot        | Ciphers* | Signature* | Unsupported extensions |
 | ------------- | -------- | ---------- | ---------------------- |